 Is there a ticket to visit the Duomo in Florence?

 No!
 The entrance to the cathedral is free.
-But there is a ticket of EUR 22 that reserves you an entry to the Duomo with a guided tour by an expert.
+Nevertheless, there are Duomo Florence tickets of EUR 22 that reserves you an entry to the Duomo with a guided tour by an expert.
 Also inclusive of entry ticket to the Museo della Misericordia.
+There are tickets also available for the iconic Duomo climb.

 Is there a dress code for Duomo Florence?